Best white wine selections for 2025

 Light-bodied Rich, creamy texture with higher alcohol, flavors of tropical fruits, butter, vanilla, and spice Pinot Grigio, Vermentino, Sauvignon Blanc Crisp, fresh, delicate with high acidity and light fruit flavors (apple, citrus, pear)

-Full-bodied Domaine William Fèvre, Franz Haas, Guigal Chardonnay (oaked), Gewürztraminer, Viognier Rich, creamy texture with higher alcohol, flavors of tropical fruits, butter, vanilla, and spice
+Full-bodied Domaine William Fèvre, Franz Haas, Guigal Chardonnay (oaked), Gewürztraminer, Viognier Rich, rounder texture with higher alcohol, flavors of dry fruits, butter, vanilla and spice

 Light bodied white wine

-A light bodied white wine is known for its low alcohol content, minimal tannins, and crisp acidity.
-They tend to be fresh and fruity, with vibrant flavors of citrus, green apple, or melon.
-These wines are ideal for light dishes such as salads, seafood, or an aperitif.
+Light bodied white wines usually have lower alcohol content, minimal tannins and crisp acidity.
+They tend to be fresh with vibrant flavors of citrus, green apple or melon.
+These wines pair well with light dishes such as salads, seafood or served on their own as a refreshing aperitif.

 Try a classic: Pinot Grigio by Jermann, crisp, delicate, floral, fresh.